-Since 1998, VSO Mozambique has been supporting the country's development of education, health and livelihoods by placing committed and skilled volunteers in the field to identify problems, innovate and find sustainable solutions.
+Since 1998, VSO has been supporting the country's development of education, health and livelihoods by placing committed and skilled volunteers in the field to identify problems, innovate and find sustainable solutions.

 We promote active citizenship and support youth and adolescents to improve service delivery, infrastructure and knowledge sharing.
 We work with communities to build engagement, improve skills and increase accountability.